Comment Letters on Delta Tunnels || Last update: 01.31.17

 – Average Annual South of Delta Water Deliveries, 2000-2009 PDF (Table)

-– Delta Tunnels Project Relative to Existing Delta Infrastructure PDF (Map)
+– Delta Tunnels Project Relative to Existing Delta Infrastructure PDF (Map) *Alignment has slightly changed although points of diversion remains the same, updated map.*

 – Bay Bridge Replacement vs CA Water Fix/Delta Tunnels PDF (Table Comparison)